ruonezhang/world-happiness-report-powerbi-analysis/README.md

 The main limitation is related to the 2005-2020 panel data coverage.
 Some countries do not have complete observations for both 2005 and 2021, so the sample size on the Happiness Evolution page is smaller when calculating long-term change.
 To avoid creating artificial results, missing values were not imputed for unavailable indicators.

-## What This Project Demonstrates

-This project demonstrates my ability to:

-- Clean and reshape inconsistent raw datasets for BI modeling.
-- Define an analytical grain and build a clean fact table.
-- Design a star schema in Power BI.
-- Create organized DAX measures for KPIs, rankings, trends, dynamic visuals, and display logic.
-- Build an interactive dashboard with drill-through, custom tooltips, slicers, and dynamic measures.
-- Translate raw data into a clear analytical story for business users.